Which city is cheaper, Houston or Charleston?

 The autumn brings many poeple to Charleston as well as Houston.
 Many visitors come to Charleston in the autumn for the shopping scene, the music scene, and the natural beauty of the area.
 Additionally, most visitors come to Houston for the city's sights and attractions, the shopping scene, and the music scene during these months.

 Charleston is cooler than Houston in the autumn.
-The temperature in Charleston is usually 67°F (19°C) in October, and Houston stays around 71°F (22°C).
+The daily temperature in Charleston averages around 67°F (19°C) in October, and Houston fluctuates around 71°F (22°C).

 It's quite rainy in Houston.
 Charleston usually gets less rain in October than Houston.
 Charleston gets 2.9 inches (74 mm) of rain, while Houston receives 4.2 inches (107 mm) of rain this time of the year.